BazzaCuda/Extractor/README.md

 Extractor outputs a sorted and de-duplicated copy of passwords.txt called "passwords_deduped.txt".

 # Known Issues
 The 7z.dll API doesn't seem to handle split RAR archives (...part1.rar, ...part2.rar, etc.).
-I'm currently considering a possible solution.
+This will be addressed in the upcoming v1.7

 # Build Dependencies
 Mormot2 - OpenSource RESTful ORM/SOA/MVC ToolBox for Delphi and FreePascal: https://github.com/synopse/mORMot2, which contains an excellent Delphi wrapper for 7z.dll